david-cortes/cmfrec/README.md

 For a similar package with Poisson distributions see [ctpfrec](https://github.com/david-cortes/ctpfrec).

 Written in C with Python and R interfaces.
+An additional Ruby interface can be found [here](github.com/ankane/cmfrec).

 ## Update 2020-03-20